 So, is the lesson to stop exercising?
 Uh, no. So, before you drop [kick] your trainer (present company included), cancel your gym membership, or donate your fitness apparel to Goodwill, there has still been a great return on your investment.
 The evidence demonstrating the benefits of exercise is indisputable.
 Even in the former study, participants increased strength, improved cardiorespiratory fitness, and lowered total cholesterol and triglycerides.
 But if the goal is fat loss, exercise alone isn’t enough.
 I say “alone” because exercise is essential for long-term, sustainable weight loss.

-You must have exercise for successful weight loss.
+You must exercise to have successful weight loss.
 So, if exercise is essential for successful weight loss, but in and of itself isn’t enough for weight loss, what’s the missing piece?
 I’m about to say a four-letter word . . . diet.

 Now, by “diet” I don’t mean “a special course of food to which one restricts oneself, either to lose weight or for medical reasons,” i.e., “I’m going on a diet.”
 I mean, “the kinds of food that a person, animal, or community habitually eats” (e.g., a Mediterranean diet, a vegetarian diet, the standard American diet).